dogweather/forkful/content/en/go/numbers/generating-random-numbers.md

   \ do\u2026"
 lastmod: '2024-03-13T22:44:59.627263-06:00'
 model: gpt-4-0125-preview
-summary: "Generating random numbers in programming is about creating a sequence of\
-  \ numbers that cannot be reasonably predicted better than by chance.
-Programmers\
+summary: Generating random numbers in programming is about creating a sequence of numbers that cannot be reasonably predicted better than by chance.
-  \ do\u2026"
 title: Generating random numbers
 weight: 12
 ---